-Most computer CPUs are manufactured by either Intel or AMD.
-The mainstream Intel Core family of processors includes the i3, i5, i7, and i9 chips, while AMD Ryzen includes the 3, 5, 7, and 9.
+Most computer cpus are manufactured by either Intel or AMD.
+The mainstream Intel Core family of processors includes the i3, i5, i7, and i9 chips, while AMD Ryzen includes the Ryzen 3/5/7/9.

-When choosing a CPU, it's important to take note of individual specs and to also make sure that the other components in your build are compatible.
+Besides the name and number there are many core features or specifications of cpus that determine the performance.
+When choosing a CPU, it's important to take note of every little detail in the specs and make sure that the other components in your build are compatible with it.